Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Results

 Figure~\ref{fig:mean} shows the mean transverse momentum \meanpt for \sigmapm and \xizero as a function of the charged-particle pseudorapidity density.
 The values obtained in pp collisions at $\cms = 7$ TeV~\cite{ALICE:2014zxz} and in \pPb collisions at $\snn = 5.02$ TeV~\cite{ALICE:2017pgw} are reported in the same figure.
 The increasing trend of the \meanpt as a function of multiplicity in \pp collisions is steeper than the one in \pPb collisions for both $\sigmapm$ and $\xizero$, consistent with what is observed for unidentified charged particles in \pp collisions at $\cms$~=~7~TeV and \pPb collisions at $\snn$ = 5.02 TeV~\cite{Abelev:2013bla}.
 The increasing trend and the measured values are well described by EPOS-LHC.
 Both $\pythiaDef$ with Monash 2013 tuning and $\pythiaDef$ with Rope shoving predict an increasing trend, however, they underestimate the data in the full range of the pp measurements.

-The ratios of the $\pt$-integrated yield ratios of \sigmapm and \xizero hyperons to those of pions are shown in Fig.~\ref{fig:ratioToPion} as a function of the charged-particle pseudorapidity density and they are compared to the ratios measured in pp collisions at $\cms$~=~7~TeV and \pPb collisions at $\snn$ = 5.02 TeV~\cite{Tsallis:1987eu,ALICE:2014zxz,ALICE:2017pgw,ALICE:2020jsh}.
+The ratios of the $\pt$-integrated yields of \sigmapm and \xizero hyperons to those of pions are shown in Fig.~\ref{fig:ratioToPion} as a function of the charged-particle pseudorapidity density and they are compared with the ratios measured in pp collisions at $\cms$~=~7~TeV and \pPb collisions at $\snn$ = 5.02 TeV~\cite{Tsallis:1987eu,ALICE:2014zxz,ALICE:2017pgw,ALICE:2020jsh}.
 They provide insight into the evolution of strangeness production with increasing multiplicity.
 The results show a smooth increasing trend as a function of multiplicity without energy and collision system dependence.
 The yields of \sigmapm and \xizero relative to those of pions increase by 60\% and 120\%, respectively, from the lowest to highest multiplicity pp collisions considered in this work.
-The increase depends on the strangeness content of the resonance; with $\Sigma^{*\pm}$ having a strangeness content (S) of 1 and $\Xi^{*0}$ having S=2.
+The increase depends on the strangeness content ($S$) of the resonance; with $\Sigma^{*\pm}$ having $S$=1 and $\Xi^{*0}$ having $S$=2.
 These results are consistent with previous measurements of ground-state hyperons to pion ratios with ALICE~\cite{ALICE:2019avo}.
 EPOS-LHC and $\pythiaDef$ with Rope shoving predict an increasing trend with multiplicity for both resonances.
 EPOS-LHC describes fairly well the measured \sigmapm/$\pi$ ratios, while $\pythiaDef$ Rope overestimates them.
 Both EPOS-LHC and $\pythiaDef$ Rope tend to overestimate the increasing trend of \xizero/$\pi$ ratios.